drmikecrowe/11ty-blog/src/posts/2023/03/2023-03-06 How Can I Wordle Out of Housework.md

 Letter A weights

-As you can see, the letter `a` occurs 3788 times in all the words, and it appears most frequently in position 2 (everything in Javascript is offset 0 based).
+As you can see, the letter `a` occurs 3788 times in all the words, and it appears most frequently in position 2 (everything in JavaScript is offset 0 based).
 So, if `a` occurs in position 1, we would add an additional `0.4242...` weight to the rank.
 Since all words appear somewhere, I like this idea for normalizing the location of the weight.

 Additionally, he pointed out that we really want more vowels since those are vital to a word.
 In the above image, you can see I’m adding `0.4` because it’s a vowel.